 Ancient societies including the Egyptians, Greeks and Chinese all utilized fired enamelware for food storage, ceremonial pottery, jewelry and weapons.
 Fired enamelware (also called vitreous enamel or porcelain enamel) is a strong material created by fusing powdered glass to a substrate by firing, usually between 1,382° and 1,562°F (750° and 850°C).
 The powder melts, flows and then hardens to a smooth, durable vitreous coating on metal, glass or ceramics.
 Founder and designer Stefania di Petrillo launched her line of enamelware in Italy in 2009.
 The idea for the company was born when she was working with craftsmen to create a line of furniture in southwestern France.
 She noticed that everyone in the town had a habit of making their own foie gras and storing the pâté in special glass jars with enameled metal lids.
 Intrigued by the production process and aesthetic of enamelware, di Petrillo began her line by selling enameled jar lids that are the bowls you see now.
 Since then, the line has grown to include colorful collections of plates, bowls and a unique, signature collection of enamelware cutlery.

 Three coats of enamelware ensure this metal bowl stays scratch resistant.
 Dishwasher safe and fully recyclable.
 Handmade in Brazil using a 12-step process.
-Also available in blue and white, 7- and 5-inch diameters.
+Available in 5-inch diameters.

 7 inch (18 cm) diameter